-Think of a rush print order as a well-coordinated play.
-You have a critical role to fill, and so does the printing company.
-Your part involves finalizing your design, ensuring the file is print-ready, and approving the digital proof without delay.
-Once you’ve done your part, the printer takes over, prioritizing your job to get it printed, cut, and packaged for shipment.
+Getting a rush print order done right is a team effort.
+You have a critical role, and so does the printing company.
+Your part is to finalize your design, ensure the file is print-ready, and approve the digital proof fast.
+Once you’ve done your part, the printer takes over, prioritizing your job to get it printed and shipped.
 When both sides work together, the process is seamless.
-This guide is your playbook for success, breaking down every step you need to take to ensure your order for business cards next day shipping goes off without a hitch.
-We’ll cover everything from file preparation to tracking your package.
+This guide is your playbook for success, breaking down every step you need to take to get your business cards next day without any stress.

 Key Takeaways